cimage/website/content/doc/292_png-compression-settings.md

 [FIGURE src=/image/example/kodim23.png&w=c8 caption="A PNG-image looks the same, no matter what algorithm is used to compress it." class="right"]

-PNG has nine algorithms for compression, namely 0 (no compression) to 9.
+PNG has a set of algorithms for compression, namely 0 (no compression) to 9.
 The default is to let the PHP GD implementation to choose the algorithm.

 The levels are a mix of file size and time to compress / uncompress.
 The PNG format is lossless so the resulting image is always exactly the same.